priyesh009/aws-data-project/codes/aws_lambda_codes/recursiveLambda/readme.md

 **generic_retrieve_secret** function is used to retrieve the DB connection details which are manually entered through AWS console or in case we can also attach the secret with the Database if it resides in AWS.
 However, if the Database resides in the AWS then is possible to configure the secret's manager with RDS and also enable the secrets rotation lambda.

-## You also check other project which I have implemented at my free time
+## You may also check my other projects which I have implemented at my free time

 Data Engineering Project using Airflow: https://github.com/priyesh009/aws-data-project/tree/master/Airflow_Project Data Engineering Project Azure Databricks: https://github.com/priyesh009/aws-data-project/tree/master/Azure_Databricks_Project